paluigi/flight_prices/Readme.md

 You can search IATA 3-letter codes on their [official website](https://www.iata.org/en/publications/directories/code-search/).

 There are two searches at different time horizons (advance1 and advance2), as this is common practice in several National Statistic Organization.
 If you only want to retrieve prices with a single time horizon, you can modify the script accordingly.

+The file `set_dates.py` only runs on specific dates.
+It is useful if you want to automate the data collection process, but only perform it on specific date.